-For imaging management of incidental testicular lesions, see the BMUS document Incidental findings.
+For imaging management of incidental testicular lesions, see the BMUS document Incidental findings on general medical ultrasound examinations.

 Suspected testicular torsion

 In clinically suspected testicular torsion, ultrasound investigation should not delay surgical exploration to offer the best chance of preserving the testis.
 Ultrasound cannot confidently exclude torsion, but an examination may be performed in cases of acute testicular pain.
 Practitioners need to be aware of the ultrasound features of torsion, and if there is any doubt, urgent urological advice should be sought.